-The head of this Lebanese family firm will become president of the Chartered Institute of Arbitrators in 2017
+A Lebanese family firm with a strong international presence, headed by the president elect of the Chartered Institute of Arbitrators

 |People in Who’s Who Legal:||2|